American Civil War Desertions: Union and Confederate

 To avoid confusion, a total soldier count should be applied In lieu of percentages

-In 1861 a typical regiment mustered approximately 1,100 soldiers.
-In late 1863, many regiments were reduced by as much as 70%: due to combat fatalities (killed-in-action), diseases, wounds, desertions, missing-in-action, enlistment expiration, and soldiers captured by the enemy.
+In 1861 a typical regiment mustered approximately 1,100 soldiers, but by late 1863, many regiments were reduced by as much as 70% due to combat fatalities (killed-in-action), diseases, wounds, desertions, missing-in-action, enlistment expiration, and soldiers captured by the enemy.

-When one declared that 23% deserted to the enemy is it referenced to the 23% of the 1,100 soldiers in 1861, or 23% of the 330 soldiers recorded on the regimental rosters in late 1863?
+When one says that 23% deserted to the enemy is it referenced to the 23% of the 1,100 soldiers in 1861, or 23% of the 330 soldiers recorded on the regimental rosters in late 1863?
 23% from 1,100 soldiers = 253 desertions.
-Due to 70% attrition in late 1863, subtract 70% from 1,100 soldiers = 330 soldiers in the regiment; 23% from 330 soldiers = 76 desertions.
-Some authors and writers avoided statistical analysis, thus misleading the reader.
+Due to 70% attrition by late 1863, subtract 70% from 1,100 soldiers = 330 soldiers in the regiment; 23% from 330 soldiers = 76 desertions.
+Some authors and writers continue to avoid statistical analysis, thus misleading the reader.
 To avoid said confusion, a total soldier count should be applied In lieu of percentages.

-When a soldier was wounded and later returned to service, he may have transferred to another regiment or returned to service in the nearest regiment.
-When a soldier was separated from his company during battle, after the engagement, he may have been assigned to the first regiment he encountered.
-Some of these soldiers were declared deserters, when in fact they were currently serving in other units.
+When a soldier was wounded and later returned to service, for instance, he may have transferred to another regiment or returned to service in the nearest regiment causing him to be initially marked as a deserter.
+When a soldier was separated from his company during battle, after the engagement, he may have been assigned to the first regiment he encountered until orders could be written explaining the soldier's whereabouts.
+While some of these soldiers were in fact declared as deserters, they were actually engaged in other fights while temporarily serving in other units.

-Early in the Civil War, a captured soldier was paroled by signing a document which stated that he would “return to his home and not bear arms.”
-However, when the paroled soldier refused to return to his regiment, he was counted as a deserter.
+Early in the Civil War a captured soldier was paroled by signing a document which stated that he would “return to his home and not bear arms.”
+When the paroled soldier was ordered to return to his unit, if he refused to recant his oath forbidding to bear arms, he was marked as a deserter.

 Site search Web search